Adam-Boesky/astro_SPLASH/README.md

 SPLASH classifies supernovae by using photometry to infer their host properties, and then using those properties (along with host-supernova angular separation) to predict supernova classes.

-[Here](http://astrotimelab.com/_pages/splash.html) we are classifying supernova detections from LSST in real time!
+[Here](http://astrotimelab.com/_pages/splash.html) we are classifying supernova detections from ZTF in real time!

 Here's the scientific paper ***INSERT PAPER***!